With a UConn BSW degree, you can obtain entry-level employment or pursue graduate studies.

 - Be specific, and make sure that you fully address what each question is asking.

 - Make sure your statement expands beyond describing your personal life experiences and/or beyond discussing your desire to help people.
+You could mention what you learned in a course or employment experience that inspired you.

 Upload a current resume as a PDF directly into the online BSW application.